-Today, I will be sharing how I set up my self-employed business after I arrived in Canada.
+Today, I will be sharing how I set up my self-employed business a few weeks after I arrived in Canada.

 I already touched on this briefly in my earlier post about My First Few Days in Canada and trying to get everything done at once.

-Before I arrived in Canada, I already went through the requirements for setting up my business in Ontario via Service Ontario.
+Before I arrived in Canada, I had already gone through the requirements for setting up my business in Ontario via Service Ontario.

 Since it’s just me, I set up as a sole proprietor so this is what this post will be covering.